Scalingo/documentation/_posts/languages/python/2000-01-01-celery-flask.md

 ---
-title: Getting Started with Celery and Flask
+title: Get Started with Celery and Flask
+nav: Celery and Flask
 modified_at: 2016-06-09 00:00:00
 tags: celery flask redis tutorial getting-started-tutorial
 index: 2